Potentially Dangerous

 Postcard announcement for "Potentially Dangerous"-D. Spodarek

-This phone event captures many of the elements of her work: the longing for contact with a larger world, the restrictions of domesticity, the bleak Detroit physical environment.
+This phone event captures many of the elements of her work: the longing for contact with a larger world, the restrictions of domesticity, the bleak physical environment of Detroit.
 The background sound of water throughout adds suggestions of ablution or, maybe, chores.

 Seven years later Dangerous Diane reads some poetry in another phone event for the Detroit Institute of Arts' exhibit "Automobile Culture - Detroit Style."